dyno-might/dyno-might.github.io/_posts/2022-07-11-potato-diet.md

 6. 2000/110 = 18.18.
 </details>

 This does become a hassle.
-However, I have a conspiracy theory that maybe this is a *feature* in the sense that laziness plus the tedium of preparing all those potatoes leads to lower caloric intake.
+However, I have a conspiracy theory that maybe this is a *feature* in the sense that laziness plus the tedium of preparing all those potatoes leads to eating less.

 ## 5. Less decision fatigue

 On the other hand, there are so few *decisions* to make with this diet.
 Shopping requires no thought: Go to the store and buy all the potatoes.
 And before cooking, you just choose from a small set of options.

-Never in my life have a felt these decisions to be the slightest burden.
+Never in my life have I felt these decisions to be the slightest burden.
 But it was surprisingly nice to be free of them.

 Two hints: